-- material acquisition and disposal of assets; - corporate or financial restructuring; and - · share issuance, dividends and other returns to shareholders.
+- corporate strategy and related operational plans; - material acquisition and disposal of assets; - corporate or financial restructuring; and - share issuance, dividends and other returns to shareholders.

 The Board approves transactions exceeding certain threshold limits, while delegating authority for transactions below those limits to the Board Committees and management to optimise operational efficiency.